 - Did Mum talk about an incident to which she responded appropriately?

 - If there is nothing new that you noted it is ok to record this, for example “There were no new/specific risks or protective factors identified during this visit”.

-It is important that Mum remains aware of concerns and issues of domestic violence as she may be embarking on a new relationship.
-Mum continues to have support from domestic violence service and Family Support Services and they will be able to offer guidance and support at this time.
+It is important that Mum remains aware of concerns and issues of domestic abuse as she may be embarking on a new relationship.
+Mum continues to have support from domestic abuse service and Family Support Services and they will be able to offer guidance and support at this time.